Barrington Irving

-Captain Barrington Irving Jr. (born November 11, 1983) is a Jamaican-born American pilot who previously held the record for the youngest person to pilot a plane around the world solo, a feat he accomplished in 2007.
+Captain Barrington Irving Jr. CD (born November 11, 1983) is a Jamaican-born American pilot who previously held the record for the youngest person to pilot a plane around the world solo, a feat he accomplished in 2007.
 He is also the first black person and first Jamaican to accomplish this feat.
-His airplane, a Columbia 400 (Cessna Corvalis 400), is named the "Inspiration", and was manufactured and assembled by the Columbia Aircraft Mfg.
-Co. in 2005, classified as a standard aircraft in the utility category using over $300,000 in donated parts.
+His aircraft, a Columbia 400 (Cessna Corvalis 400), is named the "Inspiration."
+It was manufactured and assembled by the Columbia Aircraft Mfg.
+Co. in 2005 using over $310,000 in donated parts, and is classified as a standard aircraft in the utility category.

 Early life and education

-Irving was born in Kingston, Jamaica, where he lived until age the age of six.
+Irving was born in Kingston, Jamaica, where he lived until the age of six.
 He grew up in Miami Florida, with parents Barrington Irving and Clovalyn Irving.
 Barrington grew up believing college football was his only avenue to higher education.
-At age 15, Irving met United Airlines Pilot, Captain Gary Robsinson, who took the time to talk to Barrington about his career.
-Once Barrington discovered aviation as a career possibility, especially the potential income of airline pilots, he had his sight set towards the sky.
+At age 15, Irving met United Airlines Pilot Captain Gary Robsinson, who talked to Barrington about his career.
+Their discussions showed Barrington the potential for a career in aviation.

 As a student at Miami Northwestern Senior High School, Irving turned down multiple Division 1 football scholarship offers to pursue his passion for flight.
-Irving graduated from Broward Community College and Florida Memorial University, where he graduated with a Bachelors in Aeronautical Science, Magna Cum Laude.
+He studied at Broward Community College and Florida Memorial University, where he graduated with a Bachelors in Aeronautical Science, Magna Cum Laude.
 At Florida Memorial University, Irving earned his Private, Commercial and Certified Flight Instructor licenses with an Instrument Rating.